BOARD OF DIRECTORS

 Rogers is married to his Carleton classmate, Jenny Hartley (’72).
 They have three grown children and one grandchild and live with their dog and three cats on five acres outside of Northfield.
 They are known among students as generous hosts for international students who have no home in the U.S.

-Hadeil M. Abdelfattah Ed.D is currently an educator in the Chicago Public School system.
+Hadeil M. Abdelfattah Ed.D, co-Director of Fundraising & Student Support is currently an educator in the Chicago Public School system.
 Her roles have consisted of being a classroom teacher, a trainer, teacher evaluator, literacy coach, and assessment coordinator.
 Having worked in a diversity community provided her with hands-on experience with supporting students excel not only academically, but artistically, socially, and emotionally.

 She acquired her Doctorate of Education in Administration and Supervision in Education from National-Louis University in 2013.
 Hadeil’s dissertation was an auto-ethnographic study which combined her personal journey growing up as a second generation Palestinian in an urban school district, while also researching the assimilation and accommodation process that many immigrant students experience worldwide.
 With over 20 years of educational experience, Hadeil realizes the direct correlation between academic success and upward economic mobility.
 She first hosted a foreign exchange student nearly a decade ago and continues to offer her home to Palestinian youth studying in the US thousands of miles away from their homeland.